Colonel (United States): Origins

 The U.S. rank of colonel is a direct successor to the same rank in the British Army.
 The first colonels in the United States were appointed from colonial militias maintained as reserves to the British Army in the North American colonies.
 Upon the outbreak of the American Revolutionary War, colonial legislatures would grant commissions to men to raise a regiment and serve as its colonel.
 Thus, the first U.S. colonels were usually respected men with ties in local communities and active in politics.

+Revolutionary War colonels generally raised a regiment of six to ten companies, with eight being normal.
+Each company would be full strength at 90 men and an 8-company regiment would have 728 men and officers.

 With the post-war reduction of the U.S. Army, the rank of colonel disappeared, and was not re-introduced until 1802.

-The first insignia for the rank of colonel consisted of gold epaulettes worn on the blue uniform of the Continental Army.
+Early insignia for the rank of colonel (all field officers) was first a red or pink cockades in 1775 and then gold epaulettes worn on the blue uniform of the Continental Army in 1780.